rabindra-dahal/UserDataRestApiWithSwagger/README.md

 # UserDataRestApiWithSwagger
-# Sprinrg boot rest api with swagger
+Spring boot rest api with swagger
 # How to run ?
 - Clone the project
 - Setup database